TapPineapple/my-hugo-website/content/posts/pwnadventure.md

 ## Finding the players position & velocity variables
 There are likely many different ways to to find these values but I will be going over the method that I used.

 I used floating point scans in cheat engine to find the value for the players position on the vertical axis.
-Once I found that, it was right after the X,Y values for the player's postion in memory.
+Once I found that, it was right after the X,Y values for the player's position in memory.
 Next I opened up the memory view and looked around for values that could resemble the players velocity address.

 Once I found these two memory locations, I attached the cheat engine debugger and clicked "find out what accesses this address".
-My goal in doing this is to find a good function to use that refrences these variables in the registers.
+My goal in doing this is to find a good function to use that references these variables in the registers.
 This is useful to know because we need to be able to find these addresses somehow in our cheat.
 We will be able to copy the address out of the registers in the game's code into a variable in our noclip code.

 Hopefully this will make more sense when we look at it in the actual source code.